Radiology Technologist Schools and Careers in Wisconsin

 Quick Facts

-- There are 18 colleges and universities with radiologic technology degree programs in Wisconsin.1
+• There are 15 not-for-profit colleges and universities with radiologic technology degree programs in Wisconsin.1

 Wisconsin Medical Imaging Schools Comparison